-On March 1, 1890, 102 Beacon was acquired from Ellerton Pratt Whitney, successor trustee under the will of Joseph Whitney, by Miss Marian Hovey (Henry Austin Whitney died in February of 1889 and Ellerton Pratt Whitney was his son).
-Marian Hovey lived at 100 Beacon.
+On March 1, 1890, 102 Beacon was acquired from Ellerton Pratt Whitney, successor trustee under the will of Joseph Whitney, by George O. Hovey’s daughter, Marian Hovey, who lived at 100 Beacon (Henry Austin Whitney died in February of 1889 and Ellerton Pratt Whitney was his son).

 On the same day, 102 Beacon was acquired from Marian Hovey by Dr. Joseph Oliver.
 In the deed, Marian Hovey added a series of conditions restricting any change the building or its use during her lifetime that would “diminish the comfort of occupants of the adjoining estate No. 100 Beacon Street.”

 Joseph Oliver was a physician and Harvard Medical School lecturer on children’s diseases.
 He also maintained his medical office at 102 Beacon.